sushrutb/website/source/_posts/2019-05-06-week-2-think-again-how-to-understand-arguments.md

 ##### Close analysis

-Analyzing an argument, marking various argument markers, language markers such as assuring, guarding, discounting, or evaluating terms.
+Analysing an argument, marking various argument markers, language markers such as assuring, guarding, discounting, or evaluating terms.